In this article you will:

 When a new business analysis effort is started in the IT arena, it’s important to categorize the requirements and interoperability of the solution.
 It’s important because it can help the business analyst identify resources, affected lines of business, and communication among the stakeholders.
 IT projects fall into one of four areas:

 These four categories aren’t isolated from one another—they’re often interdependent.
-Consider an application like e-mail, as in Figure 8-2.
+Consider an application like e-mail.
 While the client application operates on a workstation, the e-mail server application is the database of messaging.
 The network portion includes the local area network, remote networks, and even mobile devices.
 The interoperability of these four systems requires analysis and consideration of the problems, constraints, and opportunities within all four areas.

 If you were to read a job description for a business analyst, you’d probably find requirements for the position such as the ability to identify requirements, work with different lines of business, lead technology assessments to develop business use cases, identify functional requirements, map process flow, and the usual processes you’d expect.
 But to work as a business analyst is more than these typical job requirements.